Anissa studied Biochemistry at Imperial before applying for Graduate Entry Medicine. Read all about her experiences and application tips below…

 I was very fortunate to get a place the first time I applied.
 I honestly don’t think there’s any trick, and I have friends who had pretty much the same credentials as me who had to apply multiple times before receiving an offer.

 I think it just depends on the cohort of students applying each year, your test score and your interview.
-It is so important to get some interview practice as this is the one time the universities get to meet you and it is important to make a good impression.
+It is so important to get some interview practise as this is the one time the universities get to meet you and it is important to make a good impression.

 If you don’t get an offer on your first go, don’t be disheartened, as sometimes it comes down to luck – and there’s always next year!
 People who have an extra year to apply often find it so valuable as they are able to get more work experience, hone their skills, and ultimately build a more impressive application.